arestivo/slides/markdown/html5.md

 # Sectioning Content

 - The [&lt;article&gt;](https://html.spec.whatwg.org/multipage/sections.html#the-article-element), [&lt;section&gt;](https://html.spec.whatwg.org/multipage/sections.html#the-section-element), [&lt;nav&gt;](https://html.spec.whatwg.org/multipage/sections.html#the-nav-element), and [&lt;aside&gt;](https://html.spec.whatwg.org/multipage/sections.html#the-aside-element) elements are sectioning elements.
-- Sectioning elements are those that are supposed to have headings.
+- Sectioning elements are those that are supposed to have **headings**.
 - Each one of these has a different semantic meaning:
   - **article**: Represents a complete, or self-contained, element; one that can be independently distributable or reusable, for example, a blog post, a news article, or a comment.
   - **section**: A thematic grouping of content, generally with a heading.